javaHelper/docker/README.md

 - docker images to see info about images

 - Intsalling docker gives you the client and Daemon, client makes API call to Daemon, Daemon implements the Docker Remote API, docker run starts a new container
+- Docker Hub is a docker image registry, a place where to can store images right a place where we want to use containers